comsysto/jenkins-bell/README.md

 * see this [howto](http://www.howtogeek.com/howto/ubuntu/how-to-add-a-program-to-the-ubuntu-startup-list-after-login)

+## Update JenkinsBell ##
+In the majority of cases a simple git pull will work.

+    cd /Applications/JenkinsBell.app
+    git pull

+On Mac OS X if the update includes a change to the _Info.plist_ file a reboot can be required because the OS might cache the file.

 ## Known Linux Issues ##

 ### 'Go to xxx' menu items doesn't work when clicked ###